ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Experiments

 \subsection{Spatial Scaling Law with Data}

 To guide us in determining the data volume required for a certain level of spatial generalization, we investigate the relationship between policy performance and data volume.
-We conduct extensive experiments in the simulator to evaluate the success rate of policies trained on different data volumes.
-We select five distinct spatial ranges to explore this scaling behavior, including one fixed range and four dynamic ranges of 5, 10, 20 units, and full space.
-For each spatial range, we select more than 8 data volumes to train the student policy and evaluate its grasping success rate at random positions.
+We conduct extensive experiments in the simulator to evaluate the success rate (\textbf{SR}) of policies trained on different data volumes.
+We select five distinct spatial ranges to explore this scaling behavior, including the fixed range and four dynamic ranges of 5, 10, 20 units, and full space.
+For each spatial range, we select more than 8 data volumes to train the student policy and evaluate its grasping SR at random positions.

-The results shown in Fig.~\ref{fig:success_vs_data} demonstrate that a scaling law holds in this context: For each spatial range, the pattern is as follows: when the data volume is zero, the policy inevitably fails.
-As the data volume increases, the success rate of the grasping policy improves, but the growth slows down.
-Eventually, the success rate surpasses 80\% and tends to 100\%.
+Fig.~\ref{fig:success_vs_data} shows the \textbf{Michaelis-Menten kinetic curve} between the SR and the volume of the data: when the data volume is zero for each spatial range, the policy inevitably fails; as the data volume increases, the manipulation policy's SR improves, but the growth slows down.
+Eventually, the SR tends to be \textbf{saturated} because of the regret problem and is infinitely close to 100\%.
+The relationship between the SR and the data volume is \textbf{expressed by the formula: $SR = {100\% * D \over K_m + D}$}, where $D$ is the data volume of the imitation policy, $K_m$ is the data volume required to achieve 50\% SR.

-Furthermore, we identify the data volume required to achieve an 80\% success rate for each spatial range (as shown in Fig.~\ref{fig:success_vs_data}) and find that the volume of the spatial range and the required data follow a power rate relationship (as shown in Fig.~\ref{fig:data_vs_volume}).
-The power-law correlation between data volume and spatial volume provides guidance for data-driven spatial generalization: The more data we have, the higher the robot's manipulation success rate.
-As the spatial range increases, more data is required, and the data volume needed grows with the space volume as a power rate relationship.
-In fact, for the same task, achieving high generalization success over a $41 cm * 30cm * 28cm = 34440 cm^3$ range may require at least 20,000 trajectory data from different spatial positions.
-Such large-scale data collection would be expensive in the real world, making simulator-generated data a more affordable and efficient option.
-This further emphasizes the significance of simulation data.
+Furthermore, we identify the data volume required to achieve an 80\% SR for each spatial range (Fig.~\ref{fig:success_vs_data}) and find that the spatial volume and the required data follow a \textbf{power law relationship} (Fig.~\ref{fig:data_vs_volume}).
+In other words, the data volume required for spatial generalization is related to the spatial volume in a power-law relationship, i.e., more data improves the ability to generalize over a larger spatial range.
+For example, to achieve spatial generalization across an $x$-fold increase in volume, the required data volume scales approximately as $x^{0.35}$.
+In our experimental setup, generalizing from $1\text{cm}^3$ to $34400\text{cm}^3$ necessitates a $34400^{0.35} \approx 38$-fold increase in data volume.
+Such large-scale data collection would be expensive in the real world, emphasizing the significance of simulation data, which is more affordable and efficient.
+To further demonstrate the importance of other variables (e.g., time) in spatial intelligence and the robustness of policy generalization to visual uncertainty, we have provided detailed ablation experiments on the spatial intelligence of Manibox in Appendix~\ref{sec:ablation}.